KenKundert/quantiphy/doc/user.rst

     123.4   mm

 You can also give a function as the value for *number_fmt* rather than a string.
-It would be called *whole*, *frac* and *units* as arguments given in that order.
+It would be called with *whole*, *frac* and *units* as arguments given in that order.
 The function is expected to return the assembled number as a string.
 For
 example:

 .. code-block:: python